nirmalsingune/class/README.md

 # class
-this repo shows the demo of how to create repo
+this repo shows for demo purpose